-The fees for an institutional audit are set by MQA.
+The fees for an institutional audit are set by MQA as stated under the Section 10 of the Institutional Audit Regulation.
 The fees comprise all costs related to the auditing process, including the follow-up procedures.
-The fees are used to cover expenses and honorariums of the review panel as well as overhead costs of the MQA.
-Fifty percent (50%) of the fee is due 14 days after MQA accepts the self-evaluation report submitted by the higher education institution and shall be transferred to the account of MQA or paid in cash at counter.
-The details of the account can be found in the official MQA correspondence.
-The remaining 50% of the fee is due upon the completion of the external review.
-In addition, the higher education institution is in charge of covering transportation costs and, if necessary, of organising local transportation arrangements for the review panel.
+The fees are used to cover expenses and honorariums of the Audit Panel as well as overhead costs of the MQA.
+The fees are due 14 days after signing the contract and shall be transferred to the account of MQA in accordance with the relevant government policies.
+The details of the account can be found in the contract.
+In addition, the applying higher education institution is in charge of covering transportation costs and, if necessary, of organising local transportation arrangements for the Audit Panel.
+Further details about the fee can be found in the Institutional Audit Regulation.

-2) Self-evaluation process
+3.2 Self-evaluation process

 An important element in the process of institutional audits is the self-evaluation undertaken by the respective higher education institution.
-Therefore, it is the responsibility of the higher education institution to start the internal procedures for the preparation of the audit, in order to ensure timely submission of the selfevaluation report and all other relevant documentation.
+Therefore, it is the responsibility of the higher education institution to start the internal procedures for the preparation of the audit, in order to ensure timely submission of the self-evaluation report and all other relevant documentation.
 The self-evaluation process can be a time-consuming activity, given consideration to the fact that it needs to be undertaken by staff who also have to fulfil their everyday obligations.